MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Utility/Invoke-WebRequest.md

 ### Example 1: Send a web request

-This command uses the `Invoke-WebRequest` cmdlet to send a web request to the Bing.com site.
+This example uses the `Invoke-WebRequest` cmdlet to send a web request to the Bing.com site.

 ```powershell
 $response = Invoke-WebRequest -URI https://www.bing.com/search?q=how+many+feet+in+a+mile